kharbkanan/ds_sentiment_analysis_kanan/README.md

 ##  Overview
 This project analyzes the relationship between **trader behavior** and **market sentiment (Fear/Greed Index)** using real trading data.
-It was submitted as part of a Data Science Internship assignment.

 ## Folder Contents